guanzh/RBdown/content/project/example-external-project.md

 +++
 # Date this page was created.
-date = "2018-03-07"
+date = "2018-03-12"

 # Project title.
-title = "Cloud Mountain Project"
+title = "Conservation Project"

 # Project summary to display on homepage.
-summary = "An example of linking directly to an external project website using `external_link`."
+summary = "This is a link to Cloud Mountain"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "boards.jpg"